sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

 >**Potential problems**
 >
->- If you do not provide all the values that are used in the process (i.e., in one of the bindings or steps), then you will get an error.
+>- If you do not provide all the values that are required in the process (i.e., in one of the bindings or steps), then you will get an error.
 >
 >- If you provide a number value as a string, or a date value in the wrong format, you will get an error.